cloudwego/kitex/docs/guide/extension/codec.md

 ## Extension API of PayloadCodec

-PayloadCodec API is defined as follow:
+PayloadCodec API is defined as follows:

 ```go
 // PayloadCodec is used to marshal and unmarshal payload.